 1. Start With Finances

 That’s the number one thing that a lot of people get stuck with during the starting phase.
-People get so wound up about the product and how good they think it is, and they ask the wrong question.
-They ask their friends if it is good.

 2. Plan to Thrive, Not to Just Survive